r18n/r18n/README.md

 ### Ruby-style Syntax

-You can use more compact, explicit and ruby-style syntax.
+R18n use compact, explicit and ruby-style syntax.

-R18n for translations uses compact YAML with types:
+Translations store in YAML with types:

 ```yaml
 user: